silverrowan/Codebits/Coding/langAgnostic/Thinking like a programmer.md

             - does it think 2 & 3 are text?
             - type function tells us what type a variable is!
             - oh look it is
-        - convert to interger algorithm.
+        - convert to integer algorithm.
             - convert oldVariable to integer and store in intVariable
             - add these lines after user input lines:
                 - convert x to integer